tinymce/tinymce-docs/rtc/jwt-authentication.md

 ## Node token provider endpoint example

-This example shows you how to set up a Node.js express handler that produces the tokens.
+This example shows how to set up a Node.js express handler that produces the tokens.
 It requires you to install the Express web framework and the `jsonwebtoken` Node modules.
+For instructions on setting up a basic NodeJS Express server and adding {{site.productname}}, see: [Integrating TinyMCE into an Express JS App]({{site.baseurl}}/integrations/expressjs/).

 ### /jwt